StepMania: Availability

-Some versions of StepMania will run on most common operating systems (Microsoft Windows 98/Me/2000/XP/Vista/7/8, Linux, FreeBSD, Mac OS X), as well as the Xbox console.
+Some versions of StepMania will run on most common operating systems (Microsoft Windows 98/Me/2000/XP/Vista/7/8/8.1/10/11, Linux, FreeBSD, macOS), as well as the Xbox console.
 It has also been used as the base engine in a variety of free software and proprietary products for various platforms.

 Use in products

 Several StepMania-based commercial games have been released due to its open nature: